Hameed-Akshal/Hanabi-cicd/README.md

       name: bandit-findings
       path: bandit-report.json
    ```
-   This GitHub Actions workflow checks out the code, sets up a Python environment, installs Bandit, runs a Bandit scan on the Python code, and then uploads the scan results as an artifact named bandit-findings.
-This workflow is useful for integrating security checks into your continuous integration process.
-Adjustments can be made based on specific project requirements and configurations.
+   This GitHub Actions workflow checks Python code for security issues using Bandit, saving the results as an artifact.
+It helps ensure the project's security during development.

    ```
     image_scan: